Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 ---

-### Sub-Challenge B: W8A8 Quantization for Training (HiF8)
+### Sub-Challenge 2: W8A8 Quantization for Training (HiF8)

-Large model training incurs high computational costs and long iteration cycles, which limit rapid development and experimentation.
-Quantizing the weights and activations of linear layers, and utilizing low-precision formats within attention layers, can effectively reduce data movement costs and accelerate training through low-precision computation.
+LLM training incurs high costs and lengthy iteration cycles, limiting rapid development.
+Quantizing the weights and activations of linear layers, and utilizing low-precision formats within attention layers, can effectively reduce data movement costs and accelerate training via low-precision computation.

-This sub-challenge focuses on **8-bit weight and activation quantization (W8A8)**, as well as attention quantization, strictly limited to the **HiFloat8 (HiF8)** numerical format.
-The test model for this task is **Wan2.1 T2V-1.3B**.
+This task focuses on **8-bit weight** and **activation quantization** and **attention quantization**, strictly limited to the **HiF8 numerical format**.
+The test model is **Wan2.1 T2V-1.3B**.

-Participants are encouraged to employ **delayed scaling strategies**[2] wherever possible to further minimize quantization overhead and accelerate training.
+Participants are encouraged to employ **delayed scaling strategies**[3] wherever possible to further minimize quantization overhead and accelerate training.

-The training methodology will be evaluated based on the video generation quality of the post-training model using the **BestWishYsh** dataset.
-The **VBench** evaluation metric will be used, with a target **precision loss of less than 0.5%**.
+The training methodology will be evaluated based on the video generation quality produced by the post-training model using the **BestWishYsh** dataset.

+The **Vbench** evaluation metric will be used, aiming for a precision loss of **less than 0.5%**.

-Participants are allowed to keep a limited number of Transformer blocks in high precision, with up to **5 layers** retained during HiFloat8 training.
+Participants are allowed to keep a limited number of Transformer blocks in high precision: up to **5 layers** when training with HiF8.

 #### Mini-Challenge for W8A8 Quantization